awsdocs/aws-global-accelerator-dev-guide/doc_source/what-is-global-accelerator.md

 Custom routing accelerators only support virtual private cloud \(VPC\) subnet endpoint types and route traffic to private IP addresses in that subnet\.

-For a list of the AWS Regions where Global Accelerator and other services are currently supported, see the [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.
+To determine if Global Accelerator or other services are currently supported in a specific AWS Region, see the [AWS Regional Services List](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.

 **Topics**
 + [AWS Global Accelerator components](introduction-components.md)